 After breakfast, transfer to the airport for your flight home.

 Born and raised in the south of Italy, Massimo Bassano has traveled, taught, and photographed extensively in his native country.
-Massimo photographed the September 2011 National Geographic Traveler article "The Towns Italy Forgot," which inspired this expedition.
+Massimo photographed the September 2011 National Geographic Traveler article "The Towns Italy Forgot."
 His acclaimed book The Color of Silence detailed the 12 weeks he spent in a little-known Italian monastery, and his work has appeared widely in European publications, as well as in National Geographic Traveler and on the National Geographic website.
 Massimo will enhance this expedition with his infectious enthusiasm, knowledge, and love for the region.

 Travelers should be in good health and comfortable walking or standing for extended periods of time.
 Daily activities may include city walking tours, visits to sites, game drives on bumpy roads, or easy hikes.